How to Trade Stocks in Three Easy Steps

 Investing is one of the best ways to start building wealth.
 And one of the easiest places to start begins with this question: How to trade stocks?
 The reason here is simple.
 There are all sorts of ways to invest.
 There’s property and real estate.
 Fixed interest and bonds are other ways to invest.
 There are ways to invest now and set up streams of passive income.
 But of these possibilities, trading stocks is probably the easiest to get started with.
 Here’s why…

 These two points have proven to be revelatory in the investing world.
 They’ve democratized investing.
-And that’s made the boundary virtually obsolete.
+And that’s made the boundary to entry virtually obsolete.

 Getting Started: How to Trade Stocks

 Step one in answering the question of how to trade stocks is setting up a brokerage account.
 This step can seem intimidating.
 But it’s pretty straightforward.
-And if you’d like a little advice as to where to start, you can check out our list of the best online brokers via this link.
+And if you’d like a little advice as to where to start, you can check out our list of the best online brokers.
 And not to complicate matters, but you can also get started trading stocks by downloading an app on your phone.

 Once you pick a brokerage, you’re going to need some information to set up an account.
 The necessary information might differ slightly from brokerage to brokerage.
 But here’s a basic list of the things needed to set up an account in order for the brokerage to comply with regulations: